 Get in Touch Today for A Free Consultation

 Time is one of the key factors in a wrongful termination case.
 Valid cases can fail due to time running out.
 If you believe your employer is guilty of wrongful termination, you need the best employment lawyer in New York.
 We provide free consultations for all clients so contact us as soon as possible to learn about your available options.
-Call our New York City wrongful termination attorneys at (212) 587-0760 or fill out an online form to schedule a free consultation.
+Call our best wrongful termination attorneys at (800) 807-2209.